 Each school will appoint a member of the SLT as the emergency school contact for each visit.
+At Shinewater, this is Helen Evason, headteacher or Jen Rigby, Deputy head teacher.
 All major incidents should immediately be relayed to this person, especially those involving injury or that might attract media attention.